 Participation in appeals to federal and state courts challenging actions of regulators

-Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners), as a leading energy: electricity (regulatory & litigation) attorney Nationwide, 2011-2017
+Chosen for inclusion in the Chambers USA Legal Directory (Chambers & Partners), of recognized practitioners for Energy: Electricity (Regulatory & Litigation), Nationwide, 2011-2023

 Selected as the Energy Law Lawyer of the Year for the Hartford Metro Area by The Best Lawyers in America (Woodward/White, Inc.), 2018

 Chosen for inclusion in The Best Lawyers in America (Woodward/White, Inc.), Energy Law, 2007-2023, Energy Regulatory Law, 2015-2023